dmaccormac/dmaccormac.github.io/_posts/2024-11-05-monterey-rainmeter.md

 title: Overview of updates in Monterey Rainmeter v1.0.4
 date: 2024-11-05
 last_modified_at: 2024-11-05
-excerpt:  A new release of the skin with additional monitor widgets and interface updates.
-Source code available [here](https://github.com/dmaccormac/MontereyRainmeter).
+excerpt:  A new release of the rainmeter skin with additional system monitor widgets and interface updates.
 tags:
   - rainmeter
   - customization